Rayan-97/personal-portfolio/README.md

 ## 👨‍💻 About the Developer

 I'm Mohammad Rayan, a passionate web developer learning to create user-friendly and accessible websites.
 This portfolio represents my journey in web development and showcases my growing skills in HTML and web technologies.

-## 📞 Contact

-Feel free to reach out through the contact form on the website or connect with me on:
-- Email: mohammad.rayan@example.com
-- LinkedIn: linkedin.com/in/mohammad-rayan
-- GitHub: github.com/mohammad-rayan

----

-⭐ If you like this project, please give it a star on GitHub!